zannloo/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to create a group witb path and name
+1. User requests to create a group with path and name
 2. ProfBook creates the group

    Use case ends.